Oscar Gonzalez Player Props: Guardians vs. Yankees

-On Monday, Oscar Gonzalez (coming off going 0-for-1) and the Cleveland Guardians play the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 6:10 PM ET.
+After going 0-for-1 in his most recent game, Oscar Gonzalez and the Cleveland Guardians face the New York Yankees (who will hand the ball to Gerrit Cole) at 6:10 PM ET on Tuesday.

-He had a hitless performance in his previous game (0-for-1) against the Mariners.
+In his previous game he had a hitless showing (0-for-1) against the Mariners.

 Oscar Gonzalez Game Info & Props vs. the Yankees